 As a Sydney-based freelance writer, there’s nothing more I love than weaving stories and succumbing to wanderlust.
 I am seduced by the muse into her realms of travel writing, children’s fiction and educational writing.

 After a career teaching English and Geography, I went AWOL to embark on my writing journey.
 In its different guises it has taken me from the Antarctic Circle to the Arctic Circle and much of what’s in between.
 I’ve mushed huskies in Norway, sailed into a black-sanded caldera on the Antarctic peninsula, chatted to a few thousand skulls in Rome’s crypts and learnt the art of wife stealing in Lombok.

-The wall behind my desk is filled with the tokens of my writing experiences: travel photographs, illustrations accompanying my children’s stories, and snippets of research, such as the Delhi Wrestling School, for an educational feature.
+The wall behind my desk is filled with the tokens of my writing experiences: travel photographs, illustrations accompanying my children’s stories, snippets of research and poetry.

-With a special love of writing for children, I facilitate the Children’s Writers’ Group at the NSW Writers’ Centre.
-I am also the president of the Northern Sydney Sub-branch of the Children’s Book Council of Australia.
+With a special love of writing for children, I facilitate the Children’s Writers’ Group at Writing NSW.
+I am on the committee of the Northern Sydney Sub-branch of the Children’s Book Council of Australia.

 The world is a book, and those who do not travel read only one page.